nicatspark/selfpromo2023/src/pages/about.md

 heroImage: '/placeholder-about.jpg'
 ---

 With 20 years of experience in the industry, I am a seasoned full stack developer with a focus on frontend and user experience.
-My entry point is from the UX side since career started as a graphic designer back in the days.
+My entry point into software engineering is from the UX angle since my career started as a graphic designer.

 Since 1997, I have been working in the web development industry, creating web sites/apps, and working with user experience.
 I use tools such as Figma and Adobe XD to create prototypes.
 I believe that my involvement in UX allows me to have a enhanced holistic view of the project, goals and a better understanding the needs of the client's customer.